Email copywriting is a powerful part of any marketing strategy.

 - Bounce rates

 Effective Email Marketing Tips: Killer Email Copywriting

 Ultimately, the key to creating incredible emails is understanding your audience and what they need from you.
 If you can figure out what your customers need, then you can write copy that speaks to them straight away.
 Combine the right value with the appropriate language and tone, and you’ll have a strategy for amazing email copywriting in no time.

 Remember, email marketing isn’t just about automated messages and selling.
 It’s about building relationships with your audience.
-Learn how to use copy to your advantage, and watch your email results soar.
+Learn email copywriting to your advantage, and watch your email results soar.

 - How to Build an Email List: 34 Simple Ways to Grow Your List Fast - January 2, 2020

 - Email Trends 2020: How to Design Your Emails for The New Year - December 31, 2019